streamlit/docs/content/library/advanced-features/dataframes.md

 ![data-editor-bulk-editing.gif](/images/data-editor-bulk-editing.gif)

-### Automatic input validation

-The data editor includes automatic input validation to help prevent errors when editing cells.
-For example, if you have a column that contains numerical data, the input field will automatically restrict the user to only entering numerical data.
-This helps to prevent errors that could occur if the user were to accidentally enter a non-numerical value.
-Additional input validation can be configured through the [Column configuration API](/library/api-reference/data/st.column_config).
-Such as `max_chars` and a `validate` pattern for [text columns](/library/api-reference/data/st.column_config/st.column_config.textcolumn), or `min_value`, `max_value`, or `step` for [number columns](/library/api-reference/data/st.column_config/st.column_config.numbercolumn).
-You can also set `required` to `True` for all editable column types to disallow setting values to `None`.

 ### Edit common data structures

 Editing doesn't just work for Pandas DataFrames!
 You can also edit lists, tuples, sets, dictionaries, NumPy arrays, or Snowpark & PySpark DataFrames.
 Most data types will be returned in their original format.
 But some types (e.g. Snowpark and PySpark) are converted to Pandas DataFrames.
 To learn about all the supported types, read the [st.data_editor](/library/api-reference/data/st.data_editor) API.